 By Barb Hopkins from Liberal, MO

 It's hard to find a stabilizer for machine embroidery on black and navy fabrics.
 I've found that weed barrier cloth (landscaping fabric) which is black in color works great and is both cheap and sturdy.
-If you need it thicker simply double the thickness.
-It also works for interfacing on dark fabrics when sewing garments.
-It's made to withstand the weather so it's great in the wash!

 While looking for some nice embroidery patterns on the net I realized, that some very beautiful ones I had found and copied in my files, were coloring pages.
 You can set them and print them any size and directly put them under the foot of a sewing machine to embroider a tablecloth or anything else.